dulatello08/cpu-v01/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL 3.0 License.
 See the root LICENSE file for details.

 ## Authors and Acknowledgments